jianyuanyin-github/QpSolverCollection/README.md

 #### HPIPM CMake configuration missing
 If you encounter `Could NOT find hpipm (missing: hpipm_LIBRARY hpipm_INCLUDE_DIR)`:
-1. The official HPIPM repository doesn't provide `make install` by default
+1. HPIPM does provide `make install`, but installs to local directories (not `/usr/local` by default)
 2. You need to modify the paths in `cmake/Findhpipm.cmake`:
    - Update `hpipm_INCLUDE_DIR` paths to point to your `hpipm/include` directory
    - Update `hpipm_LIBRARY` paths to point to your `hpipm/lib` directory
 3. Alternatively, disable HPIPM if you don't need it: `-DENABLE_HPIPM=OFF`
+4. Recommended: build HPIPM statically to avoid runtime loader issues: `-make static_library`

 #### BLASFEO CMake configuration missing（HPIPM Dependency）
 If you encounter `Could NOT find blasfeo (missing: blasfeo_LIBRARY blasfeo_INCLUDE_DIR)`:
-1. The official BLASFEO repository doesn't provide `make install` by default
+1. BLASFEO does provide `make install`, but installs to local directories (not `/usr/local` by default)
 2. You need to modify the paths in `cmake/Findblasfeo.cmake`:
    - Update `blasfeo_INCLUDE_DIR` paths to point to your `blasfeo/include` directory
    - Update `blasfeo_LIBRARY` paths to point to your `blasfeo/lib` directory
 3. Alternatively, disable BLASFEO-dependent solvers if you don't need them: `-DENABLE_HPIPM=OFF`
+4. Recommended: build HPIPM statically to avoid runtime loader issues: `make static_library`

 Example build command with all fixes:
 ```bash